leonnieym/Patient_Star_Rating_Analysis/README.md

 # Patient_Star_Rating_Analysis
 CMC (The Centers for Medicare & Medicaid Services) updates hospital compare datasets a few times each year.
 (Hospital Compare data archive: https://data.medicare.gov/data/archives/hospital-compare)
 Public description of data source: https://www.medicare.gov/hospitalcompare/Data/Data-Updated.html#
+HCAHPS (the Hospital Consumer Assessment of Healthcare Providers and Systems) is a patient satisfaction survey required by CMS (the Centers for Medicare and Medicaid Services) for all hospitals in the United States

 ### I. Why We Are Using Hospital Compare?
 You can use Hospital Compare to find hospitals and compare the quality of their care.
 The information on Hospital Compare: Helps you make decisions about where you get your health care.
 Encourages hospitals to improve the quality of care they provide.